 - Mother or father’s side (if this information is available)

-Here’s an example from my latest download:
+Here’s an example from my latest download (names changed for privacy):

 Benefits Of Working With Ancestry Matches In A Spreadsheet